keyurgit45/expense-tracker-client/README.md

 # Expense Tracker

-A premium expense tracking application built with Flutter, featuring a sophisticated monochromatic design and intelligent transaction categorization.
+A premium expense tracking application built with Flutter, featuring a sophisticated monochromatic design and intelligent transaction categorisation.

 ## Introduction